Skip to content

 • continuing personal guarantee language that survives assignment

-Upload your lease to review the exit terms:
+Upload your lease to review the exit terms at /analyze.

-This article is for informational purposes only and is not legal advice.
-Lease assignment rules and enforceability vary by jurisdiction and deal structure.
-Use this as a checklist and confirm key terms with qualified professionals.
+This is general information, not legal advice.
+Lease assignment rules, consent standards, and enforceability vary by jurisdiction and deal structure.
+Use this as a checklist and confirm key terms with qualified counsel before you rely on an exit path.